St Edmund's

 Learning Enhancement department

-St Edmund’s School aims to enrich and extend the learning of all pupils in accordance with the SEND code of practice and recent JCQ legislation.
+St Edmund’s School aims to enrich and extend the learning of all pupils in accordance with the SEND code of practice and JCQ legislation.

-Learning Enhancement Department reflects the ethos of the school in its care for individual pupils.
+The Learning Enhancement Department reflects the ethos of the school in its care for individual pupils.
 The Department is a highly trained, dedicated, friendly and caring team of specialists who work closely with subject teachers.
 We provide a learning environment and structure that supports the abilities of each individual pupil, encouraging their strengths or areas of interest and supporting any specific learning needs.

 An enhanced learning profile is created for every pupil that joins us.
 When necessary, pupils are assessed and our specialist team puts support into place.
 We identify pupils with learning needs at an early stage and support them in a way that builds their confidence and self-esteem.
 With the right intervention at the right time, we know that all pupils can enjoy the rigours of academic life.